Acacia juncifolia is an erect to spreading shrub to 3 m high.

-Flowers are produced in globular heads, up to 6 mm diameter which are solitary in the phyllode axils; yellow to deep yellow.
+Flowers are produced in globular heads, up to 6 mm diameter which are produced solitary in the phyllode axils; yellow to deep yellow.
 Each head can have up to 30 very small staminate flowers.

 The seed pods are 10 cm long and 3 mm wide, straight to slightly curved.

 Not a lot is known about its cultivation but reported to be cultivated (see resources).
 It is an interesting architectural plant with its long narrow upright phyllodes.
 Reported to need a well-drained soil.
+The very thin foliage makes it an interesting wattle.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.